Nightmare Creatures II: Plot

-In 1934, Adam Crowley, an occultist, and antagonist from the previous game has created a vast race of mutant creatures, which he is using to wipe out a group of monster hunters called the Circle.
+In 1934, exactly one century after the previous game, Adam Crowley, an occultist and antagonist from the previous game, has created a vast race of mutant creatures, which he is using to wipe out a group of monster hunters called the Circle.
 Meanwhile, Herbert Wallace, a patient at Crowley's genetics hospital, escapes from captivity, armed with an axe.
-He arrives in London, where he discovers evidence of a picture of Ignatius Blackward, who in the previous game with Nadia Franciscus, had defeated Crowley.
-In a fire, Wallace is rescued from it by Rachel, the only surviving member of the Circle.
-They head their separate ways, with Wallace venturing to Crowley's castle, only to discover that Crowley himself is not there, but he is in Paris.
+He arrives in London, where he discovers evidence of a picture of Ignatius Blackward who, with Nadia Franciscus, had defeated Crowley in the previous game.
+Thanks to Rachel, the only surviving member of the Circle, Wallace is rescued from fire.
+They head their separate ways, with Wallace venturing to Crowley's castle, only to discover that Crowley himself is not there, but in Paris.

 He then falls down a chute, which leads to a biplane that he flies to France.
 Wallace enters a cinema, where he finds a note from Rachel informing him that she knows of Crowley's plans.
-He then proceeds onwards to a museum to meet up with Rachel, but unknown to Wallace, Rachel is captured by zombies.
+He then proceeds onwards to a museum to meet up with Rachel, but unknown to Wallace, she has been captured by zombies.
 Wallace then enters the museum, where he finds a detailed blueprint of the Eiffel Tower, along with some of Crowley's plans.
-In a crypt that Wallace enters, he is attacked by zombies, escapes in a car, and crashes in an elaborate graveyard after getting assaulted by a zombie that hid in the back, where he finds a part of Rachel's shirt snagged on a tree.
+Wallace enters a crypt, but zombies surround him and he plants one head first into a wall, escapes in a car while another zombie attacks him from behind and crashes in an elaborate graveyard, where he finds a part of Rachel's shirt snagged on a tree.

 Wallace departs from the graveyard and falls into a sewer, which in turn takes him to the Paris underground, where he finds evidence of documents of ancient cults and a passage that leads to the Eiffel Tower.
 He then climbs to the top of the structure, where he finds a grotesque monstrosity.
 Using dynamite, he explodes the creature, only for the explosion to throw him off the top of the spire.
 However, his fall is cushioned, and he is reunited with Rachel, whereupon they walk away together.
-Whether Crowley is plotting his next scheme or gone forever is completely unknown.
+Whether Crowley is plotting his next scheme or gone forever remains completely unknown.